apereo/apereo.github.io/_posts/apereo/2018-04-02-apereo-strategy.md

 proprietary software offered to higher education through inspiration and through competition.

-Higher education will do this **at all scales**, for example both at the handly little WordPress plug in end of things and the comprehensive lecture capture solution or learning management system or ERP end of things.
+Higher education will do this **at all scales**, for example both at the handy little WordPress plug in end of things and the comprehensive lecture capture solution or learning management system or ERP end of things.